The Suspicions of Mr Whicher: Synopsis

-Former police Detective Inspector Jack Whicher (Paddy Considine) finds wealthy Susan Spencer (Olivia Colman) searching for her 16-year-old niece Mary Drew in a low public house in London's notorious Angel Lane.
-She enlists his services to find her niece.
-Mary is found brutally murdered in Angel Lane, robbed of a family heirloom and having recently given birth to a child, Spencer persuades Whicher to work for her privately to investigate the murder.
+Whicher notices wealthy Susan Spencer searching for her pregnant 16-year-old niece Mary Drew in a low public house in London's notorious Angel Lane.
+Finding him helpful, she enlists his services to find her niece.
+Drew is later found murdered in Angel Lane, robbed of an expensive family heirloom and having recently given birth to a son.
+Spencer then asks Whicher to work for her privately to investigate the murder.

-The search begins for Stephen Gann (William Postlethwaite), Mary's 19-year-old lover and the father of her child.
-Whicher finds the missing child at a refuge for fallen women run by Roman Catholic nuns which had taken her in.
-Some days later he confronts Gann, who in a struggle pulls a knife which appears to be the murder weapon and makes his escape, leaving the knife behind.
+Whicher seeks the help of his former colleagues in the Metropolitan Police, including 'Dolly' Williamson and Commissioner Mayne, but, with the exception of Inspector Lock, they warn Whicher off from interfering in what is a police matter.
+The search then begins for Stephen Gann, Drew’s lover and the father of her child.
+Whicher finds the missing child at a refuge for fallen women run by Roman Catholic nuns.
+Some days later at the morgue, he confronts Gann, who panics and pulls a knife which appears to be the murder weapon and makes his escape, leaving the knife behind.

-Whicher seeks the help of his former colleagues in the Metropolitan Police, including 'Dolly' Williamson (William Beck) and Commissioner Mayne (Tim Pigott-Smith), but, with the exception of Inspector Lock (Shaun Dingwall), they warn Whicher off from interfering in what is a police matter.
-When Whicher visits Miss Spencer’s country home he learns that her father had been murdered by Gann’s father.

-Whicher’s investigation takes him to a lunatic asylum, to question Gann's grandfather, where his suspicions lead to a fresh grave being reopened but without finding the body he expects to be found hidden in it.
-Shaken by his failure and convinced that he no longer possesses the skills necessary to solve the crime Whicher decides to give up the investigation but then discovers a new clue after Mary Drew’s funeral when he finds Stephen Gann at Mary's grave.
-Whicher seems to be close to solving the case and returns to the asylum where he is accused of being mentally unstable and after a struggle is strapped into a straitjacket and locked up at the instigation of Dr Casement (Alistair Petrie) and Inspector Lock.
+When Whicher visits Spencer's country home, he learns that her father had been murdered by Gann's father.
+Whicher's enquiries takes him to a lunatic asylum, to question Gann's grandfather, where his suspicions lead to a fresh grave being reopened but without result.
+Shaken by his failure, Whicher decides to give up the investigation.
+Encouraged by Spencer, he then discovers a new clue after Drew's funeral when he finds Gann at her grave.
+Gann explains how he was attacked and how Drew was mistakenly stabbed.
+Agreeing to help, he is later detained by Lock after his rich uncle insists he’s a liar.

-Stephen Gann's grandfather is also an inmate in the asylum.
-He finally reveals the identity of Susan Spencer's father's murderer.
-It was his other son, Gann's wealthy uncle, Thomas, who was also the father of Mary Drew.
-Whicher makes his escape and confronts those responsible for her murder in a chilling finale.
+Whicher returns to the asylum where he accuses the director, Dr Casement, of several suspicious deaths related to the case.
+He is, however, accused of being mentally unstable and locked up with the collusion of Lock.
+Gann's grandfather then reveals the identity of Spencer's father's murderer.
+It was his other son, Gann's ambitious and wealthy uncle, Thomas, who was, with Spencer, the parents of Drew.
+Whicher escapes and confronts the uncle, telling him about his part in killing his until then unknown daughter, leading to Lock’s death and his arrest.
+Gann, his grandfather, and Spencer then reconcile via the child connecting both their families.